-The Pueblos continue to follow traditional spiritual practices as they have done for uncounted generations.
+The pueblos continue to follow traditional spiritual practices as they have done for uncounted generations.
 Today, many are intertwined with the Catholicism the Spanish forced them to embrace.
-Ceremonial dances are a vital part of Pueblo life.
+Ceremonial dances are a vital part of pueblo life.
 Many fall over the Christmas holiday season and are open to the public.
 The exact meaning of the dances can only be guessed at by outsiders; they are private about their religious practices.
 Dances are often part of larger ceremonies not shared with outsiders.
 These may have gone on for days prior to the public part of these rituals.
-Click here for a schedule of dances during the Christmas holiday season.
-If you go, it is important to follow Pueblo etiquette for these religious ceremonies.
+Click here for a schedule of pueblo dances during the Christmas holiday season.

 Buffalo and Deer Dances are celebrations of thanksgiving to the game animals for making themselves available to the hunters to feed the People.
 Without these they would starve.
 The dances may also be part of traditional Solstice ceremonies that existed long before the Spanish came to the “New World”.

-Los Matachines reflects the assimilation of Christian influence on the Pueblos.
+Los Matachines reflects the assimilation of Christian influence on the pueblo peoples.
 The dance, believed to have originated in Spain at the time of Moorish occupation, was brought to the New World by the Spanish settlers.
 It was used by the Franciscan friars to channel what they considered heathen dances into an acceptable and reverent format.
 Los Matachines is also danced by people of Spanish descent.
 It has been performed at Bernalillo, north of Albuquerque, for over three-hundred years.
-Among the Pueblos, Santa Clara and Jemez use drums for Los Matachines; other Pueblos use fiddle and guitar, harking back to the Spanish origins.
+Among the Pueblos, Santa Clara and Jemez use drums for Los Matachines; other Pueblos including San Ildefonso use fiddle and guitar, harking back to the dance’s Spanish origins.

 Christmas Eve brings torchlight processions and dances at a few of the Pueblos.
 (Please note that dances and Pueblos dancing can vary from year to year.
 Check with the Pueblo for current information)